Tips to Make Your Spots Last Longer

 Know When Not to Go

 If you've ever heard the phrase, "patience is a virtue", you might be surprised to hear that it applies to urbex as well.
 Sometimes that bridge, tunnel, or building is just not in ideal conditions and its better to wait for the stars to align.
 Security might be tight today, but that could all change tomorrow.
 Keep up to date on things happening in your city, and come up with a real plan.
-'Smash-and-grab' exploring is not what we do here.
+'Smash-and-grab' exploring is not what we do here; as we mentioned earlier, its short-term thinking.
 Its not fun to crowbar into a building, and quickly speed run the whole place in under 60 seconds and take off before the cops get there.

 A good example I can give is a certain tunnel was always swarming with security.
 It was on my bucket list for years but it had been out of reach from explorers for a decade at least.
 You couldn't even get close to it without someone breathing down your neck asking what you were doing.
 Yea I could've smashed and cut my way in, got my shots and ran away before the cops could get there, but whats the fun in that?
 After awhile, the business moved out of the building above and the security disappeared.
-This window allowed us to find a sneaky bypass inside without using tools at all.
-I got to experience my dream without compromising the spot or my record.
+This window allowed us to find a sneaky bypass inside without using tools at all and it let us pour over every detail for hours.
+I got to experience my dream without compromising the spot or my criminal record.

 If you care about exploring long term, into your adulthood, and into retirement: you might be wise to learn that patience is indeed a virtue.